The digital revolution has happened.

 The customer today is already armed with all information about your B2B company even before approaching you.
 This is because 89% of B2B buyers research on the internet while 73% of buyers use Google to search you online.

-By moving online, you can put your business on the World Wide Web map.
+With ecommerce wholesale, you can put your business on the World Wide Web map.
 The internet and IoT enabled services have given consumers a personalized experience, like 3D online trial rooms and VR-supported travel services.
-For wholesale, personalization comes in the form of customized catalogs and pricing options and interactive websites.
+For wholesale ecommerce, personalization comes in the form of customized catalogs and pricing options and interactive websites.

 Low Investment, Cost-Effective

-You’re about to move your entire wholesale business online so obviously, you’re curious about the monetary investment that demands.
+You’re about to move your entire wholesale ecommerce phase so obviously, you’re curious about the monetary investment that demands.
 Setting up shop online does not require a large investment; the only investment you might have to make will be on purchasing an inventory management software, some hardware and training your staff to use the cloud-based system.

 As a wholesaler, you will also make more money by going online.
 A report by Econsultancy states that businesses that have shifted their operations online have seen a 44% increase in their Average Order Value(AOV).